-EA Sports’ FIFA 20 releases on September 27, 2019 for PS4, Xbox One, and PC.
+EA Sports’ FIFA 20 released on September 27, 2019 for PS4, Xbox One, and PC.
 The iconic soccer game is one of the world’s most popular sports games and has captivated fans each year.
 With their dedication to FIFA Ultimate Team (FUT) to their constant outcries due to their favorite player ratings, FIFA fans are simply amazing.

 EA Sports, 2K Games, and Konami are some of the world's largest sports game developers.
 Every year they’re tasked with the immense challenge of implementing new and unique features — all while under a strict time frame before the new season begins.